Motor racing-Bottas fastest in Russian Grand Prix practice | Sports-Games

 Australian Daniel Ricciardo signalled the emerging threat from Renault by posting the second fastest time in the morning and third in the afternoon when McLaren's Carlos Sainz and Lando Norris were fourth and fifth.
 Sainz had hit the barriers in an interrupted first session, damaging his car's rear wing.

-Mercedes technical director James Allison told Sky Sports television that Hamilton damaged his hard tyres early in the opening session.
+Mercedes technical director James Allison told Sky Sports television that Hamilton, who described his day as "still a work in progress", damaged his hard tyres early in the opening session.
 "It's incredibly easy to lock up a tyre and destroy the tyre set for the remainder of the session," he said.

 The Russian Grand Prix will be the first race of a COVID-hit season with a significant number of fans present and organisers, who had aimed for a 30,000-strong crowd, said all tickets were sold out.
 Mercedes have won every race at the Sochi circuit since the first in 2014, with six times world champion Hamilton triumphant on four occasions.